Creutzfeldt-Jakob Disease (CJD)

 In the early 1980s, because of relaxed regulations for processing animal by-products, contaminated tissue, probably from sheep infected with scrapie or cattle infected with BSE, introduced the scrapie prion protein (PrPSc) into cattle feed.
 Hundreds of thousands of cattle developed BSE.
 Despite widespread exposure, relatively few people who ate meat from affected cattle developed vCJD.

-Because the incubation period in BSE is long, a connection between BSE and contaminated feed was not recognized in the UK until BSE had become an epidemic.
+Because the incubation period in BSE is long, a connection between BSE and contaminated feed was not recognized in the United Kingdom until BSE had become an epidemic.
 The BSE epidemic came under control after a massive slaughter of cattle and after changes in the rendering procedures, which drastically reduced contamination of meat by nervous system tissue.
-In the UK, the annual number of new cases of vCJD, which peaked in 2000, has steadily declined, with only 2 cases after 2011.
+In the United Kingdom, the annual number of new cases of vCJD, which peaked in 2000, has steadily declined, with only 2 cases after 2011.

 Four cases of vCJD have been linked to blood transfusion; they occurred in people who received transfusions between 1996 and 1999.
-In the UK, about 1/2000 people may carry vCJD (based on examination of a large number of appendix tissue samples) but have no symptoms; these people may transmit the disease if they donate blood or have a surgical procedure.
+In the United Kingdom, about 1/2000 people may carry vCJD (based on examination of a large number of appendix tissue samples) but have no symptoms (7); these people may transmit the disease if they donate blood or have a surgical procedure.
 Whether there is a latent pool of people who have received contaminated blood transfusions and who are thus at risk of later development of vCJD is unclear.
-However, blood donor referral criteria related to vCJD may further reduce the risk of vCJD transmission by blood transfusion, which is already very low outside of France and the UK.
+However, blood donor referral criteria related to vCJD may further reduce the risk of vCJD transmission by blood transfusion, which is already very low outside of France and the United Kingdom.

-Although no case of vCJD originating in North America has been reported, BSE has been reported in North American cattle (6in the US and 20 in Canada [5]).
+Although no case of vCJD originating in North America has been reported, BSE has been reported in North American cattle (6 in the United States and 20 in Canada [8]).

 Symptoms and Signs of Creutzfeldt-Jakob Disease

-About 70% of patients with Creutzfeldt-Jakob disease present with memory loss and confusion, which eventually develop in all patients; 15 to 20% present with incoordination and ataxia, which often develop early in the disease.
+Most patients with Creutzfeldt-Jakob disease present with memory loss and confusion, which eventually develop in all patients (1); about a quarter of patients present with incoordination and ataxia, which often develop early in the disease.
 Myoclonus provoked by noise or other sensory stimuli (startle myoclonus) often develops in the middle to late stages of disease.
 People with vCJD present with psychiatric symptoms (eg, anxiety, depression), rather than memory loss.
 Later symptoms are similar in both forms.

 Although dementia, ataxia, and myoclonus are most characteristic, other neurologic abnormalities (eg, hallucinations, seizures, neuropathy, various movement disorders) can occur.